ibi-group/transit-pois-pelias/webhook/README.md

 _This server requires Node.js 16+_

 `yarn start` will start a server on port `3000`.
-When deployed, it should be secured in some way as it runs expensive commands and will downlad and attempt to unzip any zip file listed in the manifest.json.
+The server is desinged to be run out of a `dist/` directory. `yarn start` will automatically transpile the typescript and start the server from the correct directory.

 ### Datatools-UI considerations